ow2-proactive/scheduling-abstraction-layer/README.md

 ### 3.2.
 View SAL logs

 #### 3.2.1 View Logs for SAL deployed as Docker Container
-When SAL is deployed as a Docker Container like in section 2.2, you can view its logs using Docker commands.
+When SAL is deployed as a Docker Container like in [Section 2.2](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/README.md#22-deploying-sal-as-a-docker-container), you can view its logs using Docker commands.

 * Launch your command line interface (CLI).
 * List Running Containers: To find the container name or ID, use: